The Confident Eater

 Over time rigidity often creeps in and then can also snowball, which is another reason to consider intervention.

 5. Picky eating is exhausting.
 Fussy eating is particularly difficult to side-line mentally or emotionally.
-We cannot avoid food and feeding.
-It is something that has to happen and multiple times per day.
+You cannot avoid food and feeding.
+It is something that has to happen, and multiple times per day.

 Why get support for your fussy/picky eater, mother & daughter, Judith Yeabsley|Fussy Eating NZ, #pickyeatingspectrum, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 This is something that I have since heard quite a few times.
-Having a good relationship with our children is an ongoing challenge – I know, I have 2 teens – and so anything that impacts upon that is can be really difficult.
+Having a good relationship with your children is an ongoing challenge – I know, I have 2 teens – and so anything that impacts upon that can be really difficult.

 6. Fussy eating is restrictive.
 It affects parents but it also impacts on the child who is selective.
 The ripple effects can be felt in eating out, holidays, camps, sleep overs and many social occasions.

 Selective eating can also impact upon siblings.
 This is particularly true when it’s the older child who is uncomfortable around food.
-Watching the food challenges go down the line is particularly tough.
+Watching the food challenges go down the line is especially tough.

-7. Picky eating can affect our eating.
+7. Picky eating can affect your eating.
 Many parents have lost enthusiasm for their own food because they’ve dumbed down what they eat.

 Or mealtimes have become fraught and stressful and so they no longer look forward to meals or enjoy what’s on offer.

 Showing pleasure when eating is essential for long-term success.
-Our children follow our examples (good or bad!).
+Your children follow your example (good or bad!).

-Changing the atmosphere at the table, returning pleasure to eating for everyone and ensuring we can all eat the foods we enjoy is one of the first things that should be put into place when you bring in outside support.
+Changing the atmosphere at the table, returning pleasure to eating for everyone and ensuring everyone can eat the foods they enjoy is one of the first things that should be put into place when you bring in outside support.
 It’s also usually easy to achieve!

 Why get support for your fussy/picky eater, wood for trees, Judith Yeabsley|Fussy Eating NZ, #pickyeatingspectrum, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters